 Major support for Spit Spreads Death has been provided by The Pew Center for Arts & Heritage and the Institute of Museum and Library Services, with additional support from the Groff Family Memorial Trust and the Pennsylvania Historical and Museum Commission, a state agency funded by the Commonwealth of Pennsylvania.

 Spit Spreads Death: An Overview of Cold and Flu

 Did you ever wonder why you need to get a flu shot every year?
 Or why you can’t take antibiotics to cure the common cold?
 In this lesson, students will gain a greater understanding of colds and flus, learning about the viruses that cause them, how colds and flus spread, signs someone has a cold or flu, how doctors treated them (past and present), and how they can help reduce their risk of infection.
-Through a simple hands-on activity, students will also learn how close contact helps spread colds and the flu.
 This lesson will help expand their knowledge of infectious diseases and help give them the tools to help reduce the risk of catching colds and flus for themselves, their families, and their communities.